eosnetworkfoundation/docs/docs/01_overview/01_framework_and_toolchain.md

 ## EOSJS

-A Javascript API SDK for integration with EOS blockchains using the EOS RPC API.
+A Javascript API SDK for integration with the EOS blockchain using the EOS RPC API.

 ## What's Next?